-We live in the digital age.
-Having online access to investments is a great convenience.
+Living in the digital age, having online access to investments is a great convenience.
 But the downside is that they can create a very difficult situation for a surviving spouse or executor trying to find the deceased’s assets.

 What is the first thing you are told about any password?
 Don’t write it down.
 This can create unintended consequences for an executor who needs access to each account in order to marshal the assets and eventually distribute those assets to the heirs or trustees based on the language contained in the will.

 When the founder and CEO of a Canadian cryptocurrency exchange, QuadrigaCX, died unexpectedly, nobody else had the password to the exchange’s cold storage locker.
 That cut off access to investors’ $190 million in cryptocurrency.
 Those investors may never see their funds again.
 This is a an eye-opening example of how the security system designed to keep hackers out of an account can work against the owners of funds.

 Here are some strategies to safely share passwords to your computer, email and online accounts.

 Option #1 Give your passwords to a trusted family member.